| Z I M - Abstract 2009(1) | Nov. 2009 |

 – New South Wales |

 In New South Wales (Australia), emergency services are categorized into seven levels according to their roles and staffing.
-80 % of the emergency costs (for inpatient and outpatient cases) are payed by a budget for emergency readiness.
-To do this, the planned cases are weighted by means of the emergency patient classification system UDG ("Urgency and Disposition Groups") which defines 11 patient categories.
-Three base rates are used according to the hospital types.
-(The three hospital types are: "general referral hospitals" or "large metropolitan districts"; "childrens"; "small metro districts" or "rural base".)
-The remaining 20 % of the emergency costs are payed by UDG weighted emergency flat rates.
-For emergency admissions, an ARDRG flat rate is payed additionally. |
+80 % of emergency costs (for inpatient and outpatient cases) are paid by a budget for emergency readiness.
+To this end, the planned cases are weighted by means of emergency patient classification system UDG ("Urgency and Disposition Groups") which defines 11 patient categories.
+Three base rates are used according to the types of hospital.
+(The three types of hospital are: "general referral hospitals" or "large metropolitan districts"; "childrens"; "small metro districts" or "rural base".)
+The remaining 20 % of emergency costs are paid by UDG weighted emergency flat rates.
+For emergency admissions, an ARDRG flat rate is paid additionally. |

 6 | |